drflorianberger/TPUCU25/_build/html/_sources/week3/ex_wk3.md

 <br />
 <br />

-3.4) Consider a Markov process on the following network:
+3.4) *Optional:* Consider a Markov process on the following network:

 ```{figure} ex1.png
 ---